 The Retina Fellowship includes an intensive one or two year full time program treating patients with retina problems and learning how to perform office based surgeries like laser and intraocular injections as well as hospital based surgery like vitrectomy.

-Another macular degeneration specialist to have on your team is a low vision specialist.
+Another macular degeneration specialist to have on your team is a low vision doctor.
 They are licensed Doctors of Optometry or Ophthalmology, who are skilled in the examination, treatment and management of patients with eye conditions that are not treatable or correctable by medicine, surgery or with glasses.

 This health professional will assist the patient in: